 None of this means that we can predict exactly what will happen in any woman or pregnancy, of course.
 These data simply show us what is more or less likely, and the trends that we are looking at only appear if you look at lots of women.
 If you are an individual woman reading this, then by all means do feel free to deviate from the population trend.
 And if you are a birth professional, then by all means use this to further explain to women that our predictions really are only that.

-If you’d like to explore this topic further, then I would love to welcome you to my next online course in which we discuss this area in depth: post-term pregnancy: exploring evidence, inspiring confidence!
+If you’d like to explore this topic further, then I would love to welcome you to one of my online courses!

 Objective: To assess the relationship between gestational lengths of the first and second pregnancies in the same women.